 The New Year’s flood of 1997 was the largest in Northern California’s 115-year record in terms of storm intensity and runoff.
 With damages estimated at $1.8 billion, it was also the costliest.
 By the end of January, 48 of the state’s 58 counties were declared disaster areas due to high flows and subsequent flooding in nearly all of Northern California’s major rivers.

-In the 25 years since the 1997 New Year's flood, Yuba Water Agency, in partnership with Yuba County, local Reclamation Districts, the Three Rivers Levee Improvement Authority, the California Department of Water Resources, the U.S. Army Corps of Engineers and others, has spearheaded improvements that have resulted in Yuba County now being among the best-protected areas at risk of flooding in the state.
+In the years since the 1997 New Year's flood, Yuba Water Agency, in partnership with Yuba County, local Reclamation Districts, the Three Rivers Levee Improvement Authority, the California Department of Water Resources, the U.S. Army Corps of Engineers and others, has spearheaded improvements that have resulted in Yuba County now having some of the most modern levees in the state.
 These improvements include the Feather and Bear River setback levees, the Marysville Ring Levee, implementing Forecast-Coordinated Operations at Lake Oroville and New Bullards Bar Reservoir and partnering with leading researchers to better understand flood-causing storms like atmospheric rivers.

 Scroll to read more about the 1997 flood's impacts on Yuba County, what's changed since then and Yuba Water's continued investments to reduce flood risk in our region.